ATNF/askapsoft/Code/Doc/user/current/doc/calim/ccalapply.rst

    $ ccalapply -c config.in

-The *ccalapply* program is not parallel/distributed, it runs in a single process operating on a single input measurement set.
+The *ccalapply* program can either be used in the serial mode when it runs on a single input measurement set or in parallel/distributed mode where there are two options (see the *distribute* parset parameter).
+First, each rank can work with its own measurement set.
+This may be handy if one has one measurement set per beam or other distribution which leaves the frequency axis intact.
+The second option involves distribution of data in frequency space internally.
+Only one measurement set should be given in this case and the appropriate split is done based on the available number of ranks.
+This is the default behaviour.
+These details have no effect in the serial mode.

 Configuration Parameters
 ------------------------